DIYbiosphere/sphere/_labs/DIYbioToronto/DIYbioToronto.md

     URL: http://www.thekitchn.com/recipe-guacamole-8649
     color: '#43BB7A'   -->
 ---

-#The Avocado lab is a fictitious lab created for educational purposes.

 Do-it-yourself biological innovation!
 We're inspired by the California group "biocurious", like them, we believe in the power of open source, open access, and learning with the community.
 We are a community of bio-enthusiasts in the Toronto area who are fascinated by the miniature world of molecular biology.